Jake and Sophia: Plot

+In the cold open, Jake and the squad speculate why Amy is late for work for the first time.
+Holt ends up correctly predicting that she was held up at the bank.

-Jake (Andy Samberg), eager to get into the dating scene, clicks with Sophia (Eva Longoria), who turns out to be the defense lawyer for the criminal Jake caught.
-Rosa (Stephanie Beatriz) urges Amy (Melissa Fumero) to run for union rep to replace an incompetent Scully (Joel McKinnon Miller), and Boyle (Joe Lo Truglio) and Gina (Chelsea Peretti) fight over a non-refundable hotel room reservation they made before they ended their affair.
+Jake (Andy Samberg), eager to get into the dating scene, clicks with Sophia (Eva Longoria), who turns out to be the defense lawyer for a criminal Jake caught.
+Jake tries to have Sophia thrown off the case, but the judge refuses.
+The two struggle to put aside their night out to behave professionally in court.
+To Jake's dismay, the criminal is declared not guilty.
+Despite this, Sofia and Jake decide to give their relationship a shot as long as they do not interfere or talk about their work lives.

+Rosa (Stephanie Beatriz) urges Amy (Melissa Fumero) to run for union rep to replace an incompetent Scully (Joel McKinnon Miller).
+Amy refuses because she doesn't want to stand up to management, afraid that it will affect her chances of becoming Captain one day.
+Despite initially refusing to intervene, Holt encourages Amy to run as he had to challenge higher authority multiple times on his path to becoming Captain.
+Amy decides to run and even gets Scully's approval when she agrees to bring back party subs to union meetings.

+Meanwhile, Boyle (Joe Lo Truglio) and Gina (Chelsea Peretti) fight over a non-refundable hotel room reservation they made before they ended their affair, resorting to a number of dirty tactics against each other.
+They both get each other to work on the night of the reservation and end up giving it to their parents, resulting in Boyle's father hooking up with Gina's mother.

 Reception

 Viewers

 In its original American broadcast, "Jake and Sophia" was seen by an estimated 3.99 million household viewers and gained a 1.9/5 ratings share among adults aged 18–49, according to Nielsen Media Research.
 This was a 17% increase in viewership from the previous episode, which was watched by 3.41 million viewers with a 1.7/4 in the 18-49 demographics.
 This means that 1.9 percent of all households with televisions watched the episode, while 5 percent of all households watching television at that time watched it.
 With these ratings, Brooklyn Nine-Nine was the second most watched show on FOX for the night, beating Mulaney and Family Guy but behind The Simpsons, fifth on its timeslot and fifth for the night, behind Once Upon a Time, The Simpsons, The OT, and NBC Sunday Night Football.